rufus1079/nutritional-facts-label/README.md

 When creating the markup that will *render* the actual Nutritional Facts Label - spacing, font treatements, and sizing can be very important.
 For this reason, there are two options for rendering the label: SVG or HTML.
 SVG provides more control over the final output, but HTML is easier to work with.
 You can choose whichever approach you prefer.

-*Note: If you choose to use SVG, you may find the resources in the `assets` folder helpful.*
+*Note: If you choose to use SVG, you may find the resources in the `assets` folder helpful or within the HTML markup on the https://www.nutritionfacts-labels.com/ page.*

 ### Assets